Quantized neural network for complex hologram generation: Method

 Building on tensor holography, we developed a refined CNN model to enhance its performance after quantization.
 As illustrated in \cref{fig:model-arch}, our model consists of the stacks of residual blocks, each containing two 3×3 convolutions with batch normalization and ReLU6 activation functions.
 ReLU6 is a rectified linear unit with the maximum threshold of six: $\operatorname{ReLU6}(x) = \min(\max(0, x), 6)$.
 Our model concatenates the output of the final residual block with the skip-connected input in the depthwise separable convolution block, which consists of 3×3 depthwise and 1×1 pointwise convolutions \cite{howard2017_mobilenets}.
 The Hardtanh activation function restricts the network output within the range $[0, 1]$.
 Consistent with tensor holography, we used 29 convolution layers of 24 kernels each, except for the depthwise separable convolution block.

 Our model includes three refinements over the original model used in tensor holography.
 First, we used Hardtanh rather than Tanh because it is computationally less expensive and can be removed by appropriately setting the clipping range.
 Second, we added a depthwise convolution with batch normalization before concatenating the output of the residual block and the skip-connected input.
 This helps align the histograms of the two concatenated activations.
-Finally, we used ReLU6 rather than ReLU to suppress the growth of the residual block outputs, thereby mitigating the accuracy degradation after quantization.
+Finally, we used ReLU6 rather than ReLU to suppress the growth of the residual block outputs, thereby mitigating the accuracy degradation after quantization. \Cref{fig:cat-hist} shows the histograms of two activations that are concatenated in both the original and refined models.
+This example clearly demonstrates that the original model introduces an imbalance in the histograms between the skip-connected input and the output of the final residual block.
+In contrast, our refined model addresses this issue by aligning the histograms, making them more consistent.

 We implemented our model in PyTorch 2.1.0 and trained it using the MIT-CGH-4K dataset.
 The image resolution and pixel pitch of the dataset were 384 × 384 pixels and \SI{8.0}{\um}, respectively.
 The RGB channels correspond to wavelengths of 638, 520, and 450 nm.
 We used 3,800 samples for training, 100 samples for validation, and 100 samples for testing.
 The loss function is the sum of the amplitude and phase mean squared errors (MSEs):